sajid-sree12/GitHub_Externship_Proposal/README.md

 |  Date      | MileStone
 | ------------- |:-------------|
 | January 10     | Interaction with Respective Mentors.
-Dicussing About the Project and resources available.
+Discussing About the Project and resources available.
 |January 11|      Gathering the required details and the preparing to start the project. |
 | January 12|  Finalizing the required Software and all the resources required to complete the project.
 |January 20 | Update with the assigned task.
 |January 31 | Update with the Project work flow.
-|February 15|  Detailed Monlthy Report on assigned work.
+|February 15|  Detailed Monthly Report on assigned work.
 |March 15| Completion of Project and discussing about the project with mentors for any additons and substactions.
 |March 16|Going through the odds in project.
 |April 15| Submission of Completed Project.

 ---
-## **Benifits**
+## **Benefits**
 By this project, work load will be reduced as I am familiar with Android Studio, XML and Kotlin.
 My programing skills in Python, C might be helpful if there is any sudden need.
-As I get habituated to work environment, communication interuption in work will not occur.
+As I get habituated to work environment, communication interruption in work will not occur.